 Fairfield offers two tracks of study including a two-year, full-time program, and for graduates of a Council on Social Work Education (CSWE) accredited bachelor of social work (BSW) program, the advanced standing three-semester, full-time program.
 Graduates of any accredited CSWE BSW program may apply for advanced standing.
 Fairfield’s MSW curriculum is offered in a low residency format with hybrid and online courses.
 The MSW is a widely recognized degree offering students the opportunity, once licensed, to work in a range of social service settings including gerontology, social and human services, veterans services, private practice, hospitals, advocacy and coalition groups, addiction support services, social policy and community organization, and more.

-Fairfield’s MSW is currently in the candidacy phase of accreditation with the CSWE.
+Fairfield's MSW program was awarded initial accreditation through 2029 by CSWE.
+In its review, the Commission found that the program was in full compliance with all accreditation standards and educational policies and granted accreditation for eight years.
 All students admitted to the MSW program will graduate from an accredited social work program.
 All faculty members are licensed clinical social workers in the state of Connecticut and maintain national and international recognition in the field through published works, research presentations, and service on numerous professional, state, and national committees.